Kolmogorov-Arnold Fourier Networks: Experiments

 \section{Experiments}

-The objective of this experiment is to evaluate the performance of mainstream models when their MLP\cite{MLP} or KAN components are replaced with KAF.
-By maintaining consistent parameters, we conducted experiments across a variety of tasks including simple visual tasks, NLP tasks, audio tasks, and machine learning tasks, utilizing models such as ResNet-18 \cite{resnet18}, DeiT \cite{deit} (from the MLP-KAN architecture), MLPmixer \cite{MLP-Mixer}, and GPT-2 \cite{GTP2}.
-Additionally, we tested the performance of KAF in function fitting and solving differential equations.
-All experiments employed either the Adam \cite{kingmaadam} optimizer, with learning rates appropriately selected according to the specific task.
-The experimental environment was set up with RTX 4090D GPU.
+The objective of this section is to evaluate the performance of mainstream models when their MLP \citep{MLP} or KAN components are replaced with KAF.
+We conduct experiments across a variety of tasks, including visual classification, natural language processing, audio classification, traditional machine learning benchmarks, function fitting, and differential equation solving.
+These evaluations use representative architectures such as ResNet-18 \citep{resnet18}, DeiT \citep{deit}, MLP-Mixer \citep{MLP-Mixer}, and GPT-2 \citep{GTP2}.
+Unless otherwise specified, all experiments use the Adam optimizer \citep{kingmaadam}, with learning rates selected according to the task.
+All experiments are conducted on an NVIDIA RTX 4090D GPU.